Collateral Damage of a Criminal Conviction

 - Your insurance premiums will go through the roof – if you can even obtain insurance

 Don’t face criminal charges alone.
 There are many decisions that need to be made.
 Do you consider a plea deal?
 Do you consider a guilty plea?
 What happens if you aren’t acquitted?
-At Philbrook Law Office, we’ll explain the obvious consequences – how much prison time a plea or conviction brings, or what the fines are.
+At Philbrook Law, we’ll explain the obvious consequences – how much prison time a plea or conviction brings, or what the fines are.
 We’ll also explain the non-obvious penalties, so you have the full picture before you make any decisions.
 We fight aggressively, at every stage of your case to protect your freedom and your rights.

 To schedule a consultation at one of our offices in Vancouver or Battle Ground, WA, please call 360-695-3309 or complete our contact form.
 We arrange to see clients who are in jail.
 We also serve the greater Portland area and Oregon State.